Trump marks one-year anniversary of assassination attempt at the FIFA Club World Cup final

 MetLife in a little over a year will host the 2026 World Cup final.

-PSG was looking to win its fourth major title of the season, exactly 100 days after it clinched Ligue 1 on April 5.
+The Trumps could be watching history as PSG attempts to win its fourth major title of the season, exactly 100 days after it clinched Ligue 1 on April 5.
 The team added the Coupe de France by beating Reims 3-0 on May 24, then romped over Inter Milan seven days later in the Champions League Final.

-Chelsea, however, was dominating and held a 3-0 halftime lead behind a pair of goals from Cole Palmer and one from João Pedro.
+President Donald Trump, right, salutes alonside first lady Melania Trump as they attend the Club World Cup final soccer match, at MetLife Stadium in East Rutherford, N.J., Sunday, July 13, 2025.
+(AP Photo/Jacquelyn Martin)

 Sunday’s match falls on the first anniversary of the assassination attempt he survived in Butler, Pennsylvania, while campaigning for president.